Is it worth overpaying on my mortgage?

 Yes, most lenders offer a mortgage product with an unlimited overpayment facility.

 However it often means that they will give you an unfavourable interest rate or SVR.
-Considering most lenders will let you overpay 10% and some will go as high as 20% it is worth thinking about if you really need unlimited overpaying.
+Considering most lenders will let you overpay 10% and some will go as high as 20% it is worth considering whether you need unlimited repayment as an option with the associated higher rates that may apply.

 Some mortgages allow you to overpay and then take the money back if you need it.
 These flexible mortgage accounts include offset mortgages, current account mortgages and mortgages which have a ‘borrow back’ facility.